CommunityToolkit/WindowsCommunityToolkit/docs/controls/AdaptiveGridView.md

 The **AdaptiveGridView Control** presents items in a evenly-spaced set of columns to fill the total available display space.
 It reacts to changes in the layout as well as the content so it can adapt to different form factors automatically.

-There are 3 ways to use this Control.
+There are 3 ways to use this Control:

-* You can set `DesiredWidth` and `ItemHeight`, which will scale the **width** of each item, and adjust the number of columns on demand, using all horizontal space.
+* You can set `DesiredWidth` and `ItemHeight`, which will scale the **width** of each item and adjust the number of columns on demand using all horizontal space.

 * You can set `DesiredWidth` only.
 This will mean that rows will take up as much space as required, using all horizontal space.

-* Using `OneRowModeEnabled`, you can set `DesiredWidth` and `ItemHeight`, and the **width** of each item, and the number of visible columns will be adjusted on demand, using all horizontal space.
+* Using `OneRowModeEnabled`, you can set `DesiredWidth` and `ItemHeight` which will adjust the **width** of each item and the number of visible columns on demand, using all horizontal space.

 ## Syntax